-9.1.1 The IJB will improve and provide assurance on the following Outcomes through its clinical and professional governance arrangements:

-- People who use health and social care services have positive experiences of those services, and have their dignity respected. - People using health and social care services are safe from harm. - People who work in health and social care services feel engaged with the work they do and are supported to continuously improve the information, support, care and treatment they provide. - Resources are used effectively and efficiently in the provision of health and social care services. - 9.1.2 The Parties and the IJB will have regard to the integration planning and delivery principles and will determine the clinical and professional governance assurances and information required by the IJB to inform the development, monitoring and delivery of its Strategic Plan.
+- 9.1.1 The IJB will improve and provide assurance on the Outcomes through its clinical and professional governance arrangements.
+The Outcomes are as follows: - People are able to look after and improve their own health and wellbeing and live in good health for longer. - People, including those with disabilities or long term conditions or who are frail are able to live, as far as reasonably practicable, independently and at home or in a homely setting in their community. - People who use health and social care services have positive experiences of those services, and have their dignity respected. - Health and social care services are centred on helping to maintain or improve the quality of life of people who use those services. - Health and social care services contribute to reducing health inequalities. - People who provide unpaid care are supported to look after their own health and wellbeing, including to reduce any negative impact of their caring role on their own health and wellbeing. - People using health and social care services are safe from harm. - People who work in health and social care services feel engaged with the work they do and are supported to continuously improve the information, support, care and treatment they provide. - Resources are used effectively and efficiently in the provision of health and social care services. - 9.1.2 The Parties and the IJB will have regard to the integration planning and delivery principles and will determine the clinical and professional governance assurances and information required by the IJB to inform the development, monitoring and delivery of its Strategic Plan.
 The Parties will provide that assurance and information to the IJB.